This article was originally published in 2019. It has been updated with new information.

 Amazon has conditioned us to expect our purchase to come in two days flat.
 (They’ve also somehow made us all forget we’re paying $120/year for that perk.)
 But even if we weren’t all brainwashed into thinking two-day shipping is a right, not a privilege, when we order something online, we want it NOW.

-If you can swing it, offer a free shipping option that’s slower, and a paid express shipping option that’s faster.
+The solution is probably pretty obvious: Offer express shipping.
+But you don’t have to offer it for free.
+If you can swing it, offer a slower free shipping option and a faster paid express shipping option.
 That should satisfy everyone who would be tempted to abandon a cart over any shipping issue.

 Cultures for Health does tiered shipping well.
-They prominently offer a flat rate of $5.99 for economy shipping on smaller orders, free economy shipping on orders over $40, and then clearly communicated faster options for a fee.
+They prominently offer a flat rate of $5.99 for economy shipping on smaller orders, free economy shipping on orders over $40, and clearly communicated faster options for a fee.

 Forcing someone to create an account before they can check out is a significant roadblock.
 One-third of people in the Baymard Institute study abandoned their cart over account creation and, anecdotally, think of how many times you’ve done it.
 I know I have.

 A long checkout process is also a good way to lose customers.
 The average checkout contains 23.5 form elements, but the ideal number is 12 to 14.
-And a study by Pymnts.com found the top performing e-commerce sites all have shorter-than-average checkout times, which can’t be a coincidence.

-Of course, getting customers to sign up for an account has a lot of benefits for both you as a merchant, and for the customer.
+Of course, getting customers to sign up for an account has a lot of benefits for both you as a merchant and for the customer.
 That’s why you should always offer a guest checkout option--and then give them the option to create an account once the person has entered their information or even completed their purchase.

 Check out the focus on usability here by the store Skinny Ties.
 Their navigation bar offers direct links to the primary ways someone would search for a tie (color, width, pattern, and so on).
 Below that, they’ve got another navigation system--a unique and highly clickable one where pictures of different types of ties link to sections of the site.
 And if neither of those works for you, there’s a search box up top--and a section of “popular” ties on the bottom.
 This site’s design is entirely focused on getting customers to the exact product they want as easily as possible.